Wagner on Parsifal

 Left: Henri Fantin-Latour: "Parsifal et les filles-fleurs", from L'Illustration, 29 April 1893.

-That this miraculous object should be a precious stone is a feature which, admittedly, can be traced back to the earliest source, namely, the Arabic texts of the
+miraculous object should be a precious stone is a feature which, admittedly, can be traced back to the earliest source, namely, the Arabic texts of the Spanish

-Spanish Moors.
+Moors.
 One notices, unfortunately that all our Christian legends have a foreign, pagan origin.
-As they gazed on in amazement, the
+As they gazed on in amazement, the early

-early Christians learned, namely, that the Moors in the Caaba at Mecca (deriving from the pre-Muhammadan religion) venerated a miraculous stone (a sunstone - or
+Christians learned, namely, that the Moors in the Caaba at Mecca (deriving from the pre-Muhammadan religion) venerated a miraculous stone (a sunstone - or meteoric

-meteoric stone - but at all events one that had fallen from heaven).
-However, the legends of its miraculous power were soon interpreted by the Christians after
+stone - but at all events one that had fallen from heaven).
+However, the legends of its miraculous power were soon interpreted by the Christians after their own

-have been invented as the content of the physical-spiritual kernel of any religion.
-Who does not shudder with a sense of the most touching and sublime emotion to
+invented as the content of the physical-spiritual kernel of any religion.
+Who does not shudder with a sense of the most touching and sublime emotion to hear that

 had to make a completely fresh start with Parzival!
 For Wolfram hadn't the faintest idea of what he was doing: his [i.e. Parzival's] despair in God is stupid and unmotivated, and his conversion is even more unsatisfactory.
 The thing about the Question is that it is so utterly preposterous and totally meaningless.
 I should simply have to invent everything here.
 And then there